Article written by Elisa - Travel Writer & Local in France

 8. Route du Mimosa – Winter Sunshine on Côte d’Azur

-The Route du Mimosa (D559) is a 130km road that runs from Bormes-les-Mimosas to Grasse and is the perfect France winter itinerary for a getaway in the French Riviera.
+The Route du Mimosa (D559) is a 130km road that runs from Bormes-les-Mimosas to Grasse and is the perfect South of France winter itinerary for a getaway in the French Riviera.

 9. Lyon – the Festival of Lights Awaits

-Lyon is one of the best cities to visit in France in winter.
+Lyon is one of the best places to visit in France in winter.
 There are many ways to enjoy winter in Lyon apart from visiting its museums, main sights, and silk shops.

 10. French Alps – The Best of Winter Sports